June 8, 2019, Preparing for Denver and (perhaps) Arkansas:

 After the gals left for dinner, I headed to the store for my daily walk, then shopped for a few items we needed.
 Back at the coach I whipped up dinner, showered, etc. and then tried to visit a few ‘net sites before catching up on my blogging.
 But once again, I was frustrated with the terrible slow AT&T service.
 The phone’s indicator showed 4G, not 4G LTE.
 And it was so hopeless I couldn’t even open my mail.
 Then, after awhile it showed LTE and worked as fast as our home cable ‘net connection!
 I guessed it was commute hour traffic on the network that slowed it down so badly, but I really don’t know.

 Big Blue appears to be leaning over in this strange photo, but she’s the only level item as we dropped the jacks for the night at SLC’s Parley Ave.
 Walmart.
 The lot was sloped and the jacks leveled the coach.
 Note the dual tires off the ground at the lower right of the photo.
 The lot was not level, but Big Blue leveled herself automatically with the hydraulic jacks.

 Grandma and Erica pose outside the coach.
 They had a grand time together during their dinner out – as always.

 Around 1900 or so the gals returned home from their dinner out.
 Erica joined us in the coach and we visited for an hour or so, catching up with her life.
 She is just a sweet gal we really enjoyed visiting.
 When she bid us goodnight and left, Lavonne and I relaxed at the table on our computers.
-Lavonne surfed her favored webs and I tried to catch up on this blog.
-And I had over 60 photos from the day’s adventure to weed through and edit plus the day’s story.
+Lavonne surfed her favored websites and I tried to catch up on this blog.
+I had over 60 photos from the day’s adventure to weed through and edit plus the day’s story.

 I headed to bed some time after Lavonne did – around 2330 Mountain time.